Giving Cow’s Milk to Babies

-1. Allergies: Rashes, breathing issues and wheezing can all be a result of cow’s milk allergy in babies.
-Symptoms can be more extreme such as constipation, hives or a stuffy/ itchy nose as well.
+Rashes, breathing issues and wheezing can all be a result of cow’s milk allergy in babies.
+Symptoms can be more extreme, such as constipation, hives or a stuffy/ itchy nose as well.

-2. Lactose Intolerance: Lactose intolerance can show up as vomiting, gastrointestinal or stomach upset and even diarrhoea in babies on the introduction of cow’s milk.
+Lactose intolerance can show up as vomiting, gastrointestinal, stomach upset, and even diarrhoea in babies on the introduction of cow’s milk.

 There are a few tips that may help your child accept cow’s milk more willingly.

 - Try to warm the milk before offering it.
 Most of the time, toddlers refuse the milk, as cold milk is unusual for them.
 A slight temperature variation can do the trick.

 - If the child doesn’t seem to like the taste, you can consider giving it as a milkshake or mixed with other food such as cereal, porridge etc. It also helps make the milk look interesting by adding natural colours to it.

 - Make milk-drinking fun for your child!
 Create positive associations with verbal or other rewards for drinking milk each day.

 - Offer it in a colourful sippy cup or with a straw.
 You can even consider buying a new cup just for this purpose and declare it to be a special cup so that the child looks forward to drinking anything out of it.

 - As a last resort, you can sweeten the milk.
 It is best to stay away from this practice as it gets the child habituated to the taste.
 You can try natural sweetening by adding fruits or dry fruits to the milk.

 Which Type of Cow’s Milk to Choose for Babies: Whole Milk vs. Low Fat Milk